Labaton Keller Sucharow: History and notable cases

 Labaton Sucharow was founded in 1963 by Edward Labaton and Lawrence Sucharow.
 In 2010, the firm expanded to Delaware.
 Christopher J. Keller has led the firm as chairman since 2020.

 The firm has been a donor to state attorneys general associations, candidates, state party committees, and attorneys general running for governor.

-During the years 2019 to 2022, Labaton was a top ten law firm based upon the number of settlements recorded for the year, as reported by the advisory firm Institutional Shareholder Services (ISS).

 Labaton Sucharow represented several state pension funds in a class action lawsuit against the investment management firm State Street Global Advisors.
 In 2016, the firm won a $300 million settlement against State Street.
 That year, The Boston Globe investigated allegations that Labaton Sucharow had inflated hourly bills and that its lawyers donated money to state pension fund officials, resulting in a $4.8 million settlement following a report from retired federal judge Gerald Ellis Rosen.
 Appointed to investigate the allegations, his report accused multiple law firms, including Labaton, of inflating billable hours and showing "a troubling disdain for candor and transparency that at times crossed the line to outright concealment of facts.'"
-The New York Times wrote that the firm's "settlement could prompt greater transparency about so-called finder fees paid to lawyers — especially those who do little actual work in a matter" and that the firm's settlement agreement brought attention to "the kinds of behind-the-scenes deals that plaintiffs' law firms reach with other lawyers to build their case."
+The New York Times wrote that the firm's "settlement could prompt greater transparency about so-called finder fees paid to lawyers—especially those who do little actual work in a matter" and that the firm's settlement agreement brought attention to "the kinds of behind-the-scenes deals that plaintiffs' law firms reach with other lawyers to build their case."

-In 2020, the firm secured a $192 million settlement from SCANA Corp "resolving class claims the company and its executives misled the public about long delays and massive cost overruns in a $9 billion nuclear reactor project".
+In 2020, the firm secured a $192 million settlement from SCANA Corp., "resolving class claims the company and its executives misled the public about long delays and massive cost overruns in a $9 billion nuclear reactor project."